Nuku rebellion

-The Nuku Rebellion was an anti-colonial movement that engulfed large parts of Maluku Islands and Western New Guinea between 1780 and 1810.
-It was initiated by the prince and later sultan of Tidore.
-Nuku Muhammad Amiruddin (born Soa Siu, Tidore, c.
-1738 – dead Tidore, 1805), also known as Prince Nuku or Sultan Nuku.
-The movement united several ethnic groups of eastern Indonesia in the struggle against the Dutch and was temporarily successful, helped by an alliance with the English East India Company.
-After the demise of Nuku it was however defeated, and Maluku was restored under European rule.
-In modern time, Nuku was officially appointed a National Hero of Indonesia.
+The Nuku rebellion was an anti-colonial movement that engulfed large parts of Maluku Islands and Western New Guinea between 1780 and 1810.
+It was initiated by the prince and later sultan of Tidore, Nuku Muhammad Amiruddin (c.
+1738 – 1805), also known as Prince Nuku or Sultan Nuku.
+The movement united several ethnic groups of eastern Indonesia in the struggle against the Dutch and was temporarily successful, helped by an alliance with the British East India Company.
+However, the movement was defeated after the demise of Nuku, and Maluku was restored under European rule.
+In 1995, Nuku was officially appointed a National Hero of Indonesia.

 Background

 Nuku or Amiruddin was born in Soa Siu, Tidore, in about 1738.
 His father was Sultan Jamaluddin, a ruler of the Sultanate of Tidore, who was arrested and exiled to Batavia by the Dutch colonials in 1779.
 His junior kinsman was Kamaluddin who later became sultan and a rival of Nuku.